Steps to Purchasing Property in Greece

 Step 3: Issuing a Greek Tax Number

 Every title holder of Greek property needs to have a VAT number.
 To obtain a VAT number, you must present yourself to the local tax office that covers the area in which your property belongs to.
-If your lawyer has been given Power of Attorney by you then they can obtain a Greek Tax Number and open a Greek Bank Account on your behalf.
+Your lawyer will issue for you a Greek Tax Number and open a Greek Bank Account for you.

 Step 4: Legal due diligence

 This is the buyer’s responsibility.
-You lawyer will go to the local land registry where the property is located and check all the title deeds that are kept on file.
-Here your lawyer can confirm if the property truthfully belongs to the seller and is free of any obligations such as loans, repossessions etc.
+The lawyer that you hire will go to the local land registry where all the title deeds of the area are kept on file.
+Here is where your lawyer will confirm if the property truthfully belongs to the seller and is free of any obligations such as loans, repossessions etc.

 Step 5: Technical due diligence